lgbouma/gyrojo/drivers/HOWTO.md

 4. `plot_hist_field_gyro_ages.py`

 --------------------
-To run the KOI gyrochronology analysis:
+_1_ Run the KOI gyrochronology analysis

 (NOTE: mostly deprecated after the field star gyro analysis approach?
 NB. though that the "fully inclusive" aspect of this, which includes